 The first phase of treatment is designed to develop the jaw to make sure there is enough room for all of a patient’s permanent teeth to grow in properly.
 The first phase is similar to early treatment, which can use a variety of orthodontic appliances to prepare the teeth for future treatments.
 With a successful first treatment phase, patients will be prepared for their permanent teeth to develop.
 They will not be in their final position, but they should have room to erupt without being severely displaced.
 After the first phase of treatment is complete, there is a resting period before the second phase.
 This allows all of the teeth to grow in while we monitor their progress.

 What Happens During the Second Phase of Treatment?

 The second phase of treatment is designed to move the teeth into their correct position for a healthy, straight smile.
 This phase typically involves the use of braces (and later retainers) to reposition and secure the teeth.
 Thanks to an effective first phase of treatment, the second phase should be relatively simple.
 Without the first phase of treatments, patients may require orthodontic surgery or other extensive treatments to correct misalignments that have developed without being recognized and treated.

 If your child needs two-phase treatment, contact us today at Smile Studios Orthodontics to schedule your free consultation.
-With locations in Lovejoy, Fairburn and Powder Springs, we welcome patients living in Atlanta, Marietta, and the surrounding areas of northern Georgia.
+With locations in Fairburn, Lovejoy, Hiram, and Carollton, we welcome patients living in Atlanta, Marietta, and the surrounding areas of northern Georgia.